zommiommy/cache_decorator/README.rst

         return {"this":{"is":{"not":{"a":"csv"}}}}

     test_function(10)
+    # 2021-02-22 13:22:07,286[CRITICAL]: Couldn't save the result of the function.
+Saving the result as a pickle at:
+    # ./test_10.csv_backup.pkl
+    # The file was gonna be written at:
+    # ./test_10.csv

 Now we can manually load the value and store it at the correct path, this way the next time the function is called, the cache will be loaded correctly with the right extension.